Alhurra: History

 As a result of Pattiz's efforts, the Bush administration requested funding for the channel from Congress, and obtained $62 million in funding for its first year of operation (including start-up costs).
 In the fall of 2003, construction began to renovate an old TV channel building in Springfield, VA into a modern broadcast facility for the new channel.
 Construction was completed less than six months later, and Alhurra's first broadcast aired 14 February 2004.

+In October 2024, Jeffrey Gedmin was appointed president and chief executive officer of the Middle East Broadcasting Networks (MBN), following a period as acting head beginning in April 2024.
+Bringing decades of leadership experience, Gedmin initiated a significant transformation at MBN, emphasizing digital innovation and a comprehensive review of content to strengthen the organization's future.
+His appointment was unanimously supported by the board to support MBN's journalists and expand its impact throughout the Middle East and North Africa.
+In March 2025, Elon Musk's Department of Government Efficiency (DOGE) imposed a 30-day total freeze on funding to MBN and other USAGM outlets, with the intention of making that permanent.